Melissa White, Medical Laboratory Technology Program Coordinator

 The two-year Medical Laboratory Technology (MLT) Program is nationally accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
-In addition to offering general studies and a laboratory-based general science curriculum, the program is also designed to provide students with 42 credit hours of required MLT clinical lecture and laboratory courses, which are integrated with a hospital or clinic-based practicum experience.
+In addition to offering a general studies and a laboratory based general science curriculum, the program is also designed to provide students with 42 credit hours of required MLT clinical lecture and laboratory courses, which are integrated with a hospital or clinic based practicum experience.
 A current list of clinical agencies affiliated with the program can be obtained from the MLT Clinical Education Coordinator.

 Admission into the Medical Laboratory Technology, A.A.S. program is based upon the following criteria:

 - Apply to Pierpont Community and Technical College for the term you want to begin the program and meet the general admission requirements or be a current student

 - First-time students should select “Health Sciences: Medical Laboratory Technology” as their educational goal on their application.

 - Complete the MLT application ($20 fee).
 Applications and supporting documentation are due to the Admission’s Office by March 1.
 Applicants who are not admitted must reapply if they wish to be considered for the next academic year.